maxjiang93/morph/README.md

 3. Move the generated `ray_mesh_intersect.mexw64` to `gptoolbox/mesh`
 ### Set path
 In the demo code `run_demo` line 4, change `system('pwd')` to `system('cd')` in Windows.

+### Acknowledgements
+We extensively utilize the gptoolbox package and we thank the original authors of the toolbox.